Join the TEAM

 We ask all new dive volunteers to complete a dive release, fill out a medical evaluation, and if necessary obtain a dive physical with a physician’s signature.

-Additionally, we ask for copies of dive certification cards, proof of at least 30 dives, DAN insurance cards, First Aid/CPR training cards, and O2 administration cards.
+Additionally, we ask for copies of dive certification cards, proof of at least 30 dives (15 in the ocean, 5 from a boat, and 1 in the last year), dive insurance cards, First Aid/CPR certification cards, and an O2 administration card.

 New volunteers also participate in a half-day training event with the Coral Restoration Foundation™ staff.
 The training involves time at our Exploration Center and time at the pool.